-DWR is not proposing to change its existing process for releasing RFQs, and it has already been publishing an estimated range of potential contract values in its "Look Ahead Report."
-Therefore, the proposed clarification of DWR's authority to post a range of potential contract values is expected to result in little or no direct, quantifiable economic costs.
-Nonetheless, this EFIA identifies what direct economic effects might occur as a result of posting this range of values relative to the scenario where this information is not made available.
-This is to consider the full possible range of economic effects, even if all of these effects are not anticipated.
+A direct economic cost could also result from a decrease in revenue for A&E firms and their subcontractors.
+As discussed in section 3.1, additional bidders on a potential contract award can result in lower bid values in a competitive environment.
+However, DWR is not proposing to change its existing process for releasing RFQs, and it has already been publishing an estimated range of potential contract values in its "Look Ahead Report".
+Therefore, the proposed clarification of DWR's authority to post a range of potential contract values is expected to result in little or no direct or quantifiable economic cost.